-- (1) A practitioner on secondment to a facility controlled by the Metropolitan Health Service shall be provided with furnished accommodation whilst on secondment.
-If this is unable to be provided, the Employer shall either meet the cost of such accommodation or reimburse the practitioner, on a fortnightly basis, the reasonable cost of such accommodation on the presentation of receipts.
-Where feasible the accommodation provided shall be single occupancy. - (2) A practitioner on secondment shall be provided with transport to: - (a) travel to the facility to which the practitioner is seconded; - (b) return from the facility at the end of the secondment; - (c) enable additional travel during the term of the secondment where the practitioner is directed to return to their substantive place of work for approved training purposes.
+- (1) Subject to written agreement a practitioner may be seconded to a facility controlled by the Metropolitan Health Service.
+The practitioner shall be provided with furnished accommodation whilst on secondment.
+If this is unable to be provided, the employer shall either meet the cost of such accommodation or reimburse the practitioner, on a fortnightly basis, the reasonable cost of such accommodation on the presentation of receipts.
+Where feasible the accommodation provided shall be single occupancy.
+The employer shall use its best endeavours to provide family occupancy where appropriate to the practitioner's circumstances. - (2) A practitioner on secondment shall be provided with transport to: - (a) travel to the facility to which the practitioner is seconded; - (b) return from the facility at the end of the secondment; - (c) enable additional travel during the term of the secondment where the practitioner is directed to return to their substantive place of work for approved training purposes. - (d) practitioners seconded to a location north of the 26° parallel or Kalgoorlie shall be provided with return air travel to and from the place of secondment to Perth at the conclusion of each three month period in any rotation greater than three months.